 On 25 September 2015, the United Nations approved the Agenda 2030 for sustainable development, with its 17 Sustainable

-COIMA emphasises careful planning of operations during portfolio acquisition and management.
-Property or portfolios requalification or optimisation works are assessed in detail, right from the due diligence phase prior to the acquisition.
+COIMA focuses on careful planning during portfolio acquisition and management.
+Property or portfolio redevelopment or optimisation works are assessed in detail, from the due diligence phase prior to the acquisition.
 Multiple scenarios, ranging from mere optimisation to complete redevelopment, are analysed at this stage.

 The assessed scenarios include environmental, technical and economic analysis to identify key value enhancement and risk mitigation aspects.
-The approach of the COIMA platform, in line with international best practices, is pioneering on the Italian market and has helped to strengthen industry players’ attention towards issues related to buildings’ environmental performances, their energy management and the integration of the principles of circular economy in the real estate sector.
+The approach of the COIMA platform, in line with international best practice, is pioneering the Italian market and has helped strengthen industry players’ attention towards a building’s environmental performances, its energy management and the integration of the circular economy principles in the real estate sector.

 COIMA Roots: a holistic vision

-COIMA Roots incorporates the Sustainable Development Goals (SDGs) promoted by the United Nations, to which COIMA has decided to contribute (to 8 of the 17 SDGs in particular) by launching innovation programmes, with a particular focus on people and the management of natural resources.
+COIMA Roots incorporates the Sustainable Development Goals (SDGs) promoted by the United Nations, to which COIMA has decided to contribute (to 8 of the 17 SDGs in particular) by launching programmes, with a particular focus on people and the management of natural resources.

 Through this approach, COIMA aims to demonstrate its responsibility to its stakeholders.
 Each of the model’s eight “roots” identifies an area of action and the improvements which can be achieved on the most relevant ESG aspects.

 COIMA Roots is supervised by the Sustainable Innovation Committee with the aim of ensuring that every investment in every regeneration or development project, and in all property operations and management phases, is always coherent with the strategic vision.